quokka-astro/quokka/README.md

 to compile Quokka for 3D problems.

 Have fun!

+## CMake
+Quokka uses CMake for its build system.
+If you don't have CMake installed already, you can simply `pip install cmake` or use another [installation method](https://cliutils.gitlab.io/modern-cmake/chapters/intro/installing.html).
+If you are unfamiliar with CMake, [this tutorial](https://hsf-training.github.io/hsf-training-cmake-webpage/) may be useful.

 ## Running on GPUs
 By default, Quokka compiles itself to run only on CPUs.
 If you want to run on NVIDIA GPUs, re-build Quokka with the following options: